 Lan Handling Technologies is your specialist for the design, construction and installation of all hardware used for a batch retort process, which means: the loading of the products carriers, transport into and out of the retorts and from there on to the unloaders.
+There are several levels of automation.
 When fully automated, this is called an Automated Batch Retort System (ABRS).
 But a semi-automatic variant is also possible.

 Products that can be processed in batch retorts include wet pet food, fruit, vegetables, soups, sauces, rice, beans, ready meals, meat, seafood, dairy products or drinks and some pharmaceutical products.

 These type of products can be packaged in pouches, cans, bottles, jars or semi-rigid containers.
 Both the composition of the product (viscous or more liquid) and the type of packaging ultimately determine which type of retort and handling process is best suited to your product.